edwaarrdd/home/_pages/acidbase.md

 <script src='https://cdn.plot.ly/plotly-latest.min.js'></script>

 ## Acid Base Interpretation: Fencl-Stewart Approach
-The Fencl-Stewart Approach is a method of interpreting blood gases that allows you to identiffy the metabolic abnormalities occurring.
-For more information, you can read more about it in [this paper](https://pubmed.ncbi.nlm.nih.gov/14665553/).
+The Fencl-Stewart Approach is a method of interpreting blood gases that allows you to identify the various metabolic abnormalities occurring.
+For more information, check out [this paper](https://pubmed.ncbi.nlm.nih.gov/14665553/).

 <div id="textspace">
     <div id="input">